 Description

-DESCRIPTION: the tall stone memorial cross is located in the north-east corner of the churchyard of the Church of All Saints and St Peter (Grade I listed).
-It is prominently situated just inside the churchyard entrance.
-It comprises an elaborate wheel-head cross rising from the moulded collar of the slender, octagonal shaft.
-The cross shaft stands on a pedestal, square on plan, with moulded upper corners, that stands on a two-stage base.
-The base has freestone corners and cornice, with knapped flint panels in the sides of the upper stage.
-A step is built into the upper stage of the base, on the south side.
+The Great Walsingham War Memorial is a First World War memorial cross located in the north-east corner of the churchyard of the Church of All Saints and St Peter, which is a Grade I listed building.
+The memorial is prominently placed just inside the churchyard entrance.
+It features an elaborate wheel-head cross that rises from a moulded collar atop a slender, octagonal shaft.
+This cross shaft is mounted on a square pedestal with moulded upper corners, which itself stands on a two-stage base.
+The base has freestone corners and cornice, with knapped flint panels on the sides of the upper stage.
+A step is incorporated into the upper stage of the base on the south side.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.